vishnupadmanabhan/articles/_posts/2016-05-07-higher-order-functions-in-javascript.md

 var totalPrice = cars.reduce((sum, car) => {sum + car.price}, 0);
 {% endhighlight %}

 The `reduce` function takes in two arguments, the `sum` and the current item `car`.
 What is does as it iterates through the list, it adds the `car.price` of that particular item to the `sum`.
 Thereby `sum` becoming a total of all prices.
 This is a very simple example of how `reduce` works.
-It also takes an object as the start value, which in our case is denoted by the `0` after the callback function.
+It also takes an object as the start value for `sum`, which in our case is denoted by the `0` passed in right after the callback function.

 So, `reduce` is a very powerful higher order function that can be used when there are no fitting ready made solutions like `map` or `filter`.
 So welcome to the world of functional programming, hope this excites you a bit about JavaScript.
 There are many resources online on functional programming and ES6 in general.
-Learning functional way will definitely help you in becoming a better programmer in any language.
+Learning to program the functional way will definitely help in becoming a better programmer in any language.

 Happy coding!